run2bizdocs/docs/en-us/docs/4biz-helium/processes/change/use/register-change.md

 |Comment| If any, the user's comment will be displayed|
 |Date/Time| Voting change date and time will be displayed|

+Moreover, on the main screen where it shows the list with all existing changes, a tab called "Approvals" is displayed.
+In this tab, the number of approvals in the logged user's queue will be informed, that is, which he/she is allowed to approve.
+When clicking on an Approval, you will first have two options to view the information: "Approve/Reject" and "Approvals".

+**Approve/Reject**

+In this option we have:

+1. Options approve, reject and abstain to be selected.
+The approve option will always be selected by default;
+2. Reason field.
+It may be mandatory or not, according to the flow design;
+3. Buttons Save and Close.

+**Approvals**

+In this option we have the tabs that we have already seen for: Executed, Pending and History.

 ### RFC Voting

 The change team can view the voting score for approval of the change.